6du-host/umbrella/documentation.md

 ### Return

-`u`: returns an instance of Umbrella JS with the same nodes
+`u`: returns an instance of Umbrella JS with the same _